awsdocs/amazon-dynamodb-developer-guide/doc_source/GSILowLevelDotNet.md

 1. Execute the `query` method by providing the request object as a parameter\.

 The attribute name `Date` is a DynamoDB reserved word\.
-Therefore, we must use an expression attribute name as a placeholder in the `KeyConditionExpression`\.
+Therefore, you must use an expression attribute name as a placeholder in the `KeyConditionExpression`\.

-The following C\# code snippet demonstrates the preceding steps\.
+The following C\# code example demonstrates the preceding steps\.

 **Example**